November 2012, TruckingInfo.com - Feature

 "Now there is increased awareness of how things might affect CSA scores and the impact those scores might have on shippers," Kahn says.
 "There's a greater focus on fleet managers to be aware of that vehicle.
 And there is trending data you can use to set service intervals, or pull a truck off the road for a service stop."

 Kahn notes that while there are literally thousands of fault codes in the SAE standards, there are 10 to 15 that you can really watch to see how your truck is doing, such as oil pressure, coolant temperature, engine oil temperature, battery voltage and fuel temperature.

 "These are critical things that over time allow you to see, for instance, that a vehicle s oil pressure has been dropping."
+Real-time data

 There are many companies that offer telematics products, and the offerings are expanding all the time.